Faisal Khan is the CEO and president of Project Six.

 Kelly earned a bachelor’s degree in Spanish Language and Literature and Latin American Studies at Loyola University Chicago.

-Michael Graham is an investigator for Project Six.
+Michael Graham is an investigator and General Counsel for Project Six.

 Before coming to P6, Michael was an investigator and legal counsel for the Office of the Legislative Inspector General in Chicago.
 Having a longtime interest in governance, Michael hopes to bring additional transparency and accountability to Chicago and Illinois government.

 Nathaniel Hamilton is the director of Marketing and Communications for Project Six.
 In his role, he works with Project Six researchers and investigators to help craft and promote the work of P6.

 Before joining Project Six, Nathaniel was the communications manager at the Illinois Policy Institute, where he helped promote the Institute’s research and commentary.
 While at the Institute, Nathaniel worked on many Chicago and Illinois policy issues, such as the causes behind the state’s lagging economy, the impact of corruption on government and the importance of government transparency.